Tunisian revolution: Initial impact of Ben Ali's overthrow

+Displays of support

+In France, where a large Tunisian diaspora resides, displays of support were organized in several cities, including Paris Toulouse, Lyon, Nantes, Marseille, Nice, Bordeaux, and Strasbourg.

 Ghannouchi government

 The Ghannouchi administration (15 January – 27 February 2011) was a caretaker government with the primary goal of maintaining the state and providing a legal framework for new elections.

 Prime Minister Mohamed Ghannouchi announced his cabinet on 17 January 2011, three days after Ben Ali's departure.
 The cabinet included twelve members of the ruling RCD, the leaders of three opposition parties (Mustapha Ben Jafar from the Democratic Forum for Labour and Liberties [FTDL], Ahmed Brahim of the Ettajdid Movement, and Ahmed Najib Chebbi of the PDP), three representatives from the Tunisian General Labour Union (UGTT), and representatives of civil society (including prominent blogger Slim Amamou).
 Three notable movements not included in the national unity government were the banned Ennahda Movement, the Tunisian Workers' Communist Party and the secular reformist Congress for the Republic.
 The following day, the three members of the UGTT and Ben Jafaar resigned, saying that they had "no confidence" in a government featuring members of the RCD.

 There were daily protests that members of Ben Ali's RCD party were in the new government.
 Thousands of anti-RCD protesters rallied in a protests with relatively little violence.
 On 18 January, demonstrations were held in Tunis, Sfax, Gabes, Bizerta, Sousse and Monastir.
 Ghannouchi and interim president Mebazaa resigned their RCD memberships in a bid to calm protests, and Ghannouchi stated that all members of the national unity government had "clean hands".

 On 20 January, Zouhair M'Dhaffer, a close confidant of Ben Ali, resigned from the government.
 All other RCD ministers resigned from the party and the central committee of the RCD disbanded itself.
 The new government announced in its first sitting that all political prisoners would be freed and all banned parties would be legalised.
 The next day, Ghannouchi committed to resigning after holding transparent and free elections within six months.

 Police began to join the protests in Tunis on 23 January over salaries, and to deflect blame over political deaths attributed to them during Ben Ali's rule.
 Army chief Rachid Ammar declares that the armed forces are also on the side of the protesters and would "defend the revolution".